davyam/pgEasyReplication/README.md

 # pgEasyReplication

+**THIS CODE IS OUT OF DATE!
+AS SOON AS POSSIBLE IT WILL BE UPDATED WITH THE IMPROVEMENTS MADE FOR APACHE NIFI CAPTURECHANGEPOSTGRESQL PROCESSOR.**

 pgEasyReplicaton is a Java library to capture data changes (INSERT/UPDATE/DELETE) in PostgreSQL tables via Logical Replication.
 Also, this library provides snapshots of all published tables.

 All the data is returned in JSON format.